FloChiff/DAHNProject/README.md

                         printed corpus, from every modern or contemporary period and in all imaginable European situations on those periods.

 ## Content of the repository

+This repository contains all the files related to the DAHN Project and the correspondance of Paul d’Estournelles de Constant.

+It is divided into two folders:
+- **Correspondence**: it contains all the files related to the corpus (guidelines, indexes and corpus)
+- **Project development**: it contains all the files involved in the evolution and the realization of the project (scripts, models, etc.).
+The training files are put into specific folders, depending on whether they are for segmentation or transcription.
+The scripts are indexed according to the part of the process they belong to : correction, encoding or transcription.